AlexBoehm/Barebone.Routing/README.md

 - Barebone.Router is an OWIN Router for .NET and Mono.
 - It is designed for high performance.
-- It does not use regular expressions to check the given path against route entries.
-It uses a tree based algorithm instead
+- It does **not** use regular expressions to check the given path against route entries.
+It uses a tree based algorithm instead.
-- It does not have any dependencies on other projects (except xunit.net)
+- It does not have any dependencies on other projects. (except xunit.net for testing)
-- It is designed to be a standalone component which can easily be used in applications using owin
+- It is designed to be a standalone component which can easily be used in applications using OWIN.

 Features
 ------------------